vizzuhq/vizzu-lib/docs/content/tutorial/2-axes-title-tooltip.md

 })
 ```

-Instead of set, you can use attach and detach to add or remove series to/from
+Instead of set, you can use attach and detach to add or remove series to/from the channels.
-the channels.
-Using these commands makes it easier to build your animated charts
-step-by-step, however you have to keep in mind what you had on which channel in
-the previous step.

 ```javascript
 chart.animate({